fgarcia/pademo/README.md

 a `bundle install` you can explore the Rakefile tasks to get an idea of the configuration.

-All the gems are included in the [vendors folder](https://github.com/zenbits/pademo/tree/master/vendors) each one is intended to teach you something different.
+All the gems are included in the [apps folder](https://github.com/zenbits/pademo/tree/master/apps) each one is intended to teach you something different.

 I write my rants in gists and open issues.
 Some Wiki pages are an attempt to